Collective Climate Action

 Click below to learn more about HDSB’s approach to Environmental Sustainability.

-Go to Let’s Talk Halton Hills, to contribute your ideas and feedback on municipal issues and projects important to you!
+Go to Let’s Talk Halton Hills, to learn more and to contribute your ideas and feedback on municipal issues and projects important to you!

 Halton Environmental Network (HEN) is the backbone agency for the Halton Climate Collective.